 • How do the planet Earth and its inhabitants fit into the larger universe of space and time?

-picture of a celestial body from a telescope
+a celestial body from a telescope

 The study of Astronomy-Physics at UIS is a thematic activity.
 Students who wish to focus their education in this subject usually do so through a B.A. in Liberal Studies or an M.A. in Individual Option.